 If the itinerary dictates that we leave on schedule or if you are delayed longer than we can wait for, then unfortunately you will forfeit the trip.
 We strongly suggest that on liveaboard trips, you purchase trip insurance and arrive a day early and stay overnight at a hotel.

 Professional Big Animal Photographer Andy Murch personally leads many Big Fish expeditions.
 Some of our trips may be led by our other trip leaders.
 You can see who is leading the trip in the info section below the first image on each trip page.
 You can also read about our different trip leaders here: trip leaders.

 So far, this has never happened but we reserve the right to substitute one trip leader for another if there is a scheduling issue or in case of illness or other unforeseen event.

 On some trips we do not send a trip leader.
 This is usually because we are working with a very capable and experienced operator, so sending our own trip leader would be a bit redundant and force us to raise the trip price beyond what we feel is competitive.

 Newsletters and Social Media Updates

-We don’t send out many newsletters – usually just one or two a year.
-Partly, this is because we are busy running trips and partly because we don’t want to harass our guests.
+We don’t send out many newsletters – usually just 4 or 5 each year.
+Partly, this is because we are busy running trips and partly because we don’t want to bombard our guests with annoying emails.